 Speakers: Neil Millar, Executive Director of Infrastructure Development, California Independent System Operator

 California recently increased its renewable portfolio standard to require that retail sellers of electricity and all electric utilities to procure 50% of their energy from qualified renewable resources by 2030.
 In addition, several large base load coal and nuclear plants closed in recent years and many more are expected over the next ten years.
 The gradual shift away from large base load thermal plants to a greater reliance on renewable resources will have a profound effect of the operation and planning of the western electricity grid.
-Neil Millar, Executive Director of Infrastructure Development, California Independent System Operator and Brandon Sudduth, Director, Transmission Expansion Planning Department, Western Electric Coordinating Council will lead an insightful discussion of how the transition to renewable resources will affect the operation and planning of the Western US high voltage transmission system.
+Neil Millar, Executive Director of Infrastructure Development, California Independent System Operator and Byron Woertz, Manager of System Adequacy Planning, Western Electric Coordinating Council will lead an insightful discussion of how the transition to renewable resources will affect the operation and planning of the Western US high voltage transmission system.

 10:00 AM – 11:30 AM